-Aurore Piette Studio proposes a coherent Interior Design defined from characteristic local and revalued material.
-Here, the aesthetic pays tribute to the first co-worker, the ocean, and embodies the locality of Meschers-sur-Gironde, the origin of the material.
+Aurore Piette Studio proposes a coherent interior design defined from characteristics of local and revalued materials.
+Here, the aesthetic pays tribute to our first co-worker, the ocean, and embodies the locality of Meschers-sur-Gironde, the origin of the material.

-Self-proclaimed as Craftswoman of the sea, Aurore Piette proposes to transpose to Design the Autarkic ways of living that characterised the project-based area.
-Indeed, in the past, communities were living in the cliff, in caves.
-Thus, Aurore Piette follows that self-sufficient approach in its creative perspective by using local materials such as drift-wood as structures for furniture pieces.
-Since her works belongs also to Passive Design, Aurore Piette proposes to use available natural matters that are passively extracted such as Cliff Powder through the Erosion process for Ceramic coating.
+Self-proclaimed as a craftswoman of the sea, Aurore Piette proposes to transpose to design the Autarkic ways of living that characterised the project-based area.
+Indeed, in the past, communities were living on a cliff, in caves.
+Following a self-sufficient approach they used local materials such as driftwood, as structures for furniture pieces.
+The designer proposes to use available natural materials such as cliff powder, created through the erosion process, using this material as a ceramic coating.

 Information submitted by the maker and edited by the Future Materials Bank.